Civil Litigation in Thailand

 Evidence in civil litigation in Thailand

-Expert testimony is sometimes required when disputes involve technical matters beyond the court’s expertise.
+Expert opinions — Sometimes required when disputes involve technical matters beyond the court’s expertise.
 For example, construction disputes may require expert engineers to assess structural defects or determine whether construction work complied with contractual specifications.

 Timeframes of civil litigation in Thailand